Easy Methods to Fix max_execution_time Fatal Error in WordPress?

 Heavy Plugins or Themes

-Some plugins or themes require more resources and time to run, especially if they involve large amounts of data processing.
-For example, a plugin designed to handle large image galleries or complex data can slow down your site, eating up the maximum execution time quickly.
+For example, a plugin designed to handle large image galleries or complex data can slow down your site, quickly consuming the maximum execution time.
 The heavier the plugin, the higher the chances of hitting this error.

 Slow Server Performance